-Genre: Racing Developer: Hertz Publisher: Sega of America Players: 1 Released: 1991
+Genre: Racing Developer: Hertz Publisher: Sega Enterprises Players: 1 Released: 1991

 Everybody likes Out Run.
 The Ferrari, the music, the multiple paths; it’s all good.
 As one of the seminal racing games ever made, it has achieved almost legendary status.
 Originally released on the Sega Master System, it was brought to the Genesis in 1990 and was considered the best version until Sega brought it back for the Sega Ages Series.
 Anyone with a Saturn and half a brain has the Working Designs domestic compilation in their collections, as it also includes After Burner II and Space Harrier (both incredible with the Mission Stick) but a Sega system without some version of Out Run just isn’t complete.

 There’s nothing complicated about the game really.
 You take control of a Ferrari Testarossa (babe riding shotgun and all) and race from stage to stage before the timer runs out, with each race lasting up to five stages.
 When to shift gears and brake are your only worries here, as to be expected in a driving game.
 What makes the title unique though, is the fact that you can choose your path at the end of each stage.
 Whether you go left or right, you have plenty of options to make each race unique and worth playing.
 With a total of five possible goals, there are also multiple endings, which add even more to its replay value.